Warning Signs of Weak Bones and How to Strengthen Them

 If you currently smoke, quit.
 If you consume more than two alcoholic beverages a day, cut back.
 And if you’ve had a previous eating disorder, your doctor can recommend treatments to strengthen your bones.

-5. You have a close relative who developed osteoporosis before the age of 50 or menopause
+5. You have a close relative who developed osteoporosis before the age of 50, or menopause

-Suppose you have a first- or second-degree relative who developed osteoporosis before the age of 50 or menopause.
+Suppose you have a first- or second-degree relative who developed osteoporosis before age 50 or menopause.
 In that case, your risk of osteoporosis is higher, meaning you should begin protecting your bones much earlier.

 Letting your doctor know about your family history can alert them to start testing earlier and prescribe treatment options to preserve bone health sooner rather than later.

-If you’re a woman with irregular or infrequent periods, this could be an early sign of bone weakness.
+If you are a woman with irregular or infrequent periods, this could be an early sign of bone weakness.
 Missed or irregular periods are a sign of low estrogen, which also contributes to weakening bones.
 There are numerous reasons for low estrogen, such as polycystic ovarian syndrome (PCOS), over-exercising, and an eating disorder, to name a few.

-7. You Smoke
+7. You smoke

 Smoking can do a lot more than just harm your lungs.
-Smoking has been shown to increase the risk for osteoporosis.
+Smoking has been shown to increase the risk of osteoporosis.
 Tobacco in cigarettes can decrease bone density and adversely affect bone cells.
 This means the more cigarettes you smoke over time, the higher the fracture risk becomes as you age.

 8. Drink more than two alcoholic drinks per day